Goodbye Christopher Robin

-Goodbye Christopher Robin is a 2017 British biographical drama film about the lives of Winnie-the-Pooh creator A. A. Milne and his family, especially his son Christopher Robin.
-It was directed by Simon Curtis and written by Frank Cottrell-Boyce and Simon Vaughan, and stars Domhnall Gleeson, Margot Robbie, and Kelly Macdonald.
-The film premiered in the United Kingdom on 29 September 2017.
-It received mixed reviews from critics and grossed $7.2 million at the box office.
+Goodbye Christopher Robin is a 2017 British biographical drama film about Winnie-the-Pooh's creator A. A. Milne and his family, particularly his son Christopher.
+Directed by Simon Curtis and written by Frank Cottrell-Boyce and Simon Vaughan, it stars Domhnall Gleeson, Margot Robbie, and Kelly Macdonald.
+The film premiered in the United Kingdom on 29 September 2017, receiving mixed reviews from critics and grossed $7.2 million at the box office.

 Plot

 During World War II in 1941, Alan Alexander Milne – nicknamed "Blue" by his friends and family – and his wife Daphne receive a distressing telegram at their home.
-The story begins in 1916 during World War I with Blue fighting in the Battle of the Somme.
+The story then flashes back to 1916 during World War I with Blue fighting in the Battle of the Somme.
 Blue resumes his life with Daphne in England while suffering shell shock with occasional flashbacks to his battle experiences, and has a child with Daphne.
 Daphne appears traumatised by the birth as the midwife says "she didn't understand the mechanics" of giving birth.
 She was also hoping for a girl and is disappointed to instead have a son.
 They name the baby Christopher Robin Milne, but generally call him "Billy Moon".
 They hire a nanny, Olive Rand, whom Billy calls "Nou".
 At Olive's job interview, Daphne says how wonderful it is that whilst the war killed so many men, it means there are a great number of women such as Olive who will never marry and can therefore be of service to others.

 Blue is having difficulty resuming his writing – he wants to draft a compelling treatise against war – and relocates the family to a house in the country with wooded acreage.
 Daphne resents the move and returns to London for an extended period.
 During that time, Olive goes to care for her dying mother and the cook takes some time off, leaving Blue and Billy to fend for themselves.
 Reluctantly at first, Blue takes Billy along on walks in the woods and begins making up stories about the boy's adventures with the plush toy animals the parents have bought for him.